TheShy-Dream/MSA-TCSFN/README.md

 ## Datasets

-1. You can download the CMU-MOSI and CMU-MOSEI datasets using [CMU-MultimodalDataSDK](https://github.com/Jie-Xie/CMU-MultimodalDataSDK).
+You can download the CMU-MOSI and CMU-MOSEI datasets using [CMU-MultimodalDataSDK](https://github.com/Jie-Xie/CMU-MultimodalDataSDK).
-2. Place them under the folder `MSA-TeRF/datasets`

 ## Environment Requirement